 Camping in the great outdoors is a great experience for all to enjoy.
-Sleeping by moonlight, listening to the silence and breathing in the fresh air, not to mention the memorizing glow and crackle of the open fire ……it doesn’t get much better than that.
+Sleeping by moonlight, listening to the silence and breathing in the fresh air, not to mention the mesmerising glow and crackle of the open fire, it doesn’t get much better than that.

 The right equipment and careful planning will help you to have a more enjoyable camping experience.

-Research your campsite and check what facilities are available.
-Are there showers, barbeques, shade options and access to clean and safe drinking water?
-This will help you decide what to pack and what to leave at home.
+- Research your campsite and check what facilities are available.
+Are there showers?
+BBQ’s?
+Access to clean and safe drinking water?
+Is it a powered site?
+The answers to these questions help you decide what to pack.

 - Check the weather, any restrictions in the areas (fire bans etc), whether animals are allowed etc.

 - Buy quality camping gear.
 Camping gear is one areas you do not want to skimp on – you want it to perform well in the elements and last you for many camping adventures to come.

 - Be prepared for all weather.
 Cold days and night, rainy or hot sunny days.
 Make sure you have clothes and accessories for all possibilities.

 - Have a checklist for packing – make sure your list includes things like your first aid kit, your sleeping essentials, weather correct clothing etc.

 - Tell friends and family where you are going and how long you’ll be.
 Make sure you carry some money and a phone in case you need to contact someone.

 - Choose your campsite wisely – try and get there early to ensure you are set up before night fall, choose a spot that is flat, avoid camping under trees and check trees to see warning signs of rotting branches and/or fallen limbs.